faizalam87/VirtShield/VMs/vm_setup_README.md

 These scripts configure:
 - Static IP and gateway via netplan
 - ARP redirection from client to model
-- IP forwarding and firewall rules in model
+- IP forwarding and firewall rules in the model
 - Benchmark tools installation (iperf3, fio, etc.)

 Each step prints messages with `echo` so you can verify progress.